Integrable viscous conservation laws: The normal form of conservation laws

 Let us consider a formal conservation law of the form \beq u_t= \partial_{x} \left(u^{2} + \epsilon a(u) u_{x} + \epsilon^{2} (b_{1}(u) u_{xx} + b_{2}(u) u_{x}^{2}) + O(\epsilon^{3}) \right). \eeq It can be viewed as a higher order perturbation of the Hopf equation \beq u_t=\d_x u^2 =2uu_x. \eeq Let us observe that there is no loss of generality by taking the Hopf equation as the leading order.
 Indeed, any equation of the form $u_{t} =K(u) u_{x}$ can be transformed into the equation~(\ref{hopf}) by a re-parametrization of the dependent variable $u = u(v)$.
 The Hopf equation~(\ref{hopf}) is Hamiltonian in the standard sense and completely integrable.
 Hence, there exist an infinite set of symmetries parametrized by a function of one variable $f(u)$ of the form \beq u_{\tau}=\partial_{x} f(u) = f'(u)u_x. \eeq It is straightforward to check that $\partial_{t} u_{\tau} = \partial_{\tau} u_{t}$ for any function $f(u)$.

 The aim of this section is to illustrate a perturbative approach to the problem of classifying integrable deformations of the Hopf hierarchy of the form~(\ref{pert}).
-Various approaches have been developed to construct such deformations, and they can be briefly outlined as follows:
+Various approaches have been developed so far to construct such deformations (see for instance \cite{BGI,DZ,L,S,D,LZ}).

-\begin{itemize} \item {\it Symmetries approach}: It is based on the requirement that symmetry of the hydrodynamic limit can be extended to all perturbative orders \cite{BGI,S}.
-This is the most general approach because it does not require any additional assumption on the hierarchy.
-Nevertheless, it turns out to be computationally very expensive, in general. \item {\it Hamiltonian approach}: proposed by Dubrovin in \cite{D} it consists in deforming Hamiltonian densities of the Hopf hierarchy with the request that deformed Hamiltonian functionals are still in involution. \item {\it bi-Hamiltonian approach}: proposed by Dubrovin and Zhang in \cite{DZ} for the study of integrable PDEs appearing in the theory of Gromov-Witten invariants \cite{L,LZ} it is based on the extension of the bi-Hamiltonian structure to all perturbative orders. \end{itemize}

-The approach we propose here is a generalization of the Hamiltonian approach.
-Instead of deforming the Hamiltonian functionals we deform their differentials.
-Moreover, no assumption on the exactness of the deformed 1-forms is necessary.
-In this way, as mentioned in the previous section, we are able to treat simultaneously Hamiltonian and not Hamiltonian integrable deformations.
-Since the former have been already extensively studied in \cite{D}, we will mainly focus on the latter.
+The approach we propose here exploits the conservative form of the Hopf hierarchy and it is based on the additional requirement that also its deformations maintain this property.
+In other words we deform the currents viewed as 1-forms, without requiring them to be exact.

 The classification procedure discussed in this paper is based on the following: